Ukraine faces severe cold blast as it fights Russian invasion

 Given the mud season, the timing of the initial invasion was unusual.

-“In retrospective, I would have guessed they come in earlier because really harsh winter conditions are best for such an attack because then the heavy vehicles can move anywhere,” said Müller.
+“In retrospective, I would have guessed they come in earlier because really harsh winter conditions are best for such an attack because then the heavy vehicles can move anywhere,” Müller said.
 “Temperatures have been far above the average so maybe they haven’t expected that.”

 Cancian said typically campaign season in Russia starts after the ground has dried out, which is usually in April.
-He thinks Russian President Vladimir Putin proceeded to attack because “Putin thought he was going to win in a couple of days … he didn’t think he was going to be fighting in the mud and he thought it would be all over by now.”
+He thinks Russian President Vladimir Putin proceeded to attack because “Putin thought he was going to win in a couple of days … he didn’t think he was going to be fighting in the mud, and he thought it would be all over by now.”

 With the upcoming Arctic blast, it is unclear how terrain and troop or refugee movement may change soon.

-Some light snow is forecast east of Kyiv on Thursday and Friday but it is unclear how deep it may pack over soils for troop movement.
-So far, snow this season has been below average and unstable, said Adamenko.
+Some light snow is forecast east of Kyiv on Thursday and Friday, but it is unclear how deep it may pack over soils for troop movement.
+So far, snow this season has been below average and unstable, Adamenko said.

 Beyond the Arctic blast, spring rains will be the next concern for military movements.
 The rains, which typically occur around mid-March to early April, can add to the muddy terrain.

-“It is now very relevant how early the rains will start,” said Müller.
+“It is now very relevant how early the rains will start,” Müller said.
 “Once the spring rains come, which usually come [in the middle or end] of March or early April, then you know this mud thing would really become impassable basically completely and for heavy vehicles.”

 Then once the ground dries out, Cancian said the mud advantage may no longer be a factor for the Ukrainians.
 “Weather makes it easier for an attacker to maneuver when the ground dries out,” he said.